 Softer designs can offer considerable benefits to side sleepers and those who need plush pressure relief.
-Those who rest in this position typically endure more stress in their shoulder and hip region, as they're often the widest parts of our bodies.
+People who rest on the side typically endure more stress in their shoulder and hip regions, as they’re often the widest parts of our bodies.

 Having a softer mattress can help mitigate these aches and pains, offering soothing relief and gentle support.
-Further, a plush bed should suit your body's curves as well, filling the spaces where you need help and gently accommodating the hips and shoulders.
+Further, a plush bed should suit your body’s curves, filling the spaces where you need help and gently accommodating the hips and shoulders.
 A bonus about side snoozers is that this is often the position most recommended by chiropractors for ideal spinal alignment.

 Check Out Our Guide: Highest Rated Soft Mattresses

 Who Should Choose a Plush Mattress?

-Often side sleepers appreciate a plush model, as these beds allow individuals to rest the majority of their weight on a slimmer surface area and receive more relief.
+Most side sleepers appreciate a plush model.
+Softer beds allow side sleepers to rest the majority of their weight on a slimmer surface area and still receive good pressure relief.

 Want to know more?
 Read our full mattress guide for side sleepers.